Development of the submodelling workflow

 Scale dependency of stress and rock properties

 In the first place stresses in rock depend on acting forces and on elastic rock properties.
 Measured stresses as well as elastic properties are a matter of scale.
 This is because natural rock is composed of spatially variable fractions of mineral types, it can comprise inclusions of variable size or variable porosity, it can exhibit fractures of different orientation and frictional properties or alternating layers of differing rock type.
 Typical measurement methods of both stress and elastic properties require a certain minimum scale to derive a value (e.g. ~1 m for hyrofrac tests and some ten centimetres for static compression tests) and often measurements are conducted at locations suitable for the measurement method (e.g. hydrofrac tests in stiff rock units more likely allow development of proper fractures than in pre-damaged sections or in units of low strength and intact rock facilitates rock sample preparation and permits reproducible results).
-Thus, measurements of stress and elastic properties generally represent an integrated value over the measurement scale or are biased due to the specific location chosen for the measuerments.
-Several approaches have been used to assess the impact of inhomogenous rock properties on stress.
+Thus, measurements of stress and elastic properties generally represent an integrated value over the measurement scale or are biased due to the specific location chosen for the measurements.
+Several approaches have been used to assess the impact of inhomogeneous rock properties on stress.

 A) Statistical distribution of rock stiffness in space

-Young’s modulus is defined statistically distributed in a rock layer following a chi square distribution centering around a mean value.
-The resulting horizontal stress along a vertical profile fluctuates around the stress path derived for a homogneous Young’s modulus of the mean value of the distribution.
+Young’s modulus is defined statistically distributed in a rock layer following a chi square distribution centered around a mean value.
+The resulting horizontal stress along a vertical profile fluctuates around the stress path derived for a homogeneous Young’s modulus of the mean value of the distribution.
 The amount of deviation reaches up to 7% in the tested cases but is on average much lower.
 The deviation depends on element size with larger elements yielding larger deviations.

 B) Statistical distribution of rock stiffness in layered stratigraphy

-A succession of horizontally layered units is considered in which rock stiffness is statistically assigned to the individual layers according to a chi square distribution centering around a mean value.
+A succession of horizontally layered units is considered in which rock stiffness is statistically assigned to the individual layers according to a chi square distribution centered around a mean value.
 A maximum deviation of 21 % in the magnitude of maximum horizontal stress was derived with respect to the stress in a homogenous rock column.
-Grouping neighbouring layers with a stiffness corresponding to their mean value results a reduction of deviation with respect to the stress in homogneous rock column but may lead to deviations with respect to data the model was originally calibrated to taking into account the detailed stratigraphy.
+Grouping neighbouring layers with a stiffness corresponding to their mean value results a reduction of deviation with respect to the stress in homogeneous rock column but may lead to deviations with respect to data the model was originally calibrated to taking into account the detailed stratigraphy.

 C) Mixing laws for effective elastic media